• Privacy Policy

 NOTE: Research studies cited as part of the background information of your introduction should not include very specific, lengthy explanations.
 This should be discussed in greater detail in your literature review section.
 If you find a study requiring lengthy explanation, consider moving it to the literature review section.

-ANOTHER NOTE: In some cases, your paper's introduction only needs to introduce the research problem, explain its significance, and then describe a road map for how you are going to address the problem; the background information basically forms the introduction part of your literature review.
-That said, while providing background information is not required, including it in the introduction is a way to highlight important contextual information that could otherwise be hidden or overlooked by the reader if placed in the literature review section.
+ANOTHER NOTE: In some cases, your paper's introduction only needs to describe the research problem, explain its significance, and then present a road map for how you are going to address the problem; the background information basically forms the introduction part of your literature review.
+That said, while providing background information is not required, including it in the introduction or under separate heading [i.e., "Background"] are ways to highlight important contextual information that could otherwise be hidden or overlooked by the reader if placed in the literature review section.

 YET ANOTHER NOTE: In some research studies, the background information is described in a separate section after the introduction and before the literature review.
 This is most often done if the topic is especially complex or requires a lot of context in order to fully grasp the significance of the research problem.
-Most college-level research papers do not require this unless required by your professor.
+Most college-level research papers do not require background information unless it is assigned by your professor.
 However, if you find yourself needing to write more than a couple of pages [double-spaced lines] to provide the background information, it can be written as a separate section to ensure the introduction is not too lengthy.

 Background of the Problem Section: What do you Need to Consider?
 Anonymous.
 Harvard University; Hopkins, Will G. How to Write a Research Paper.
 SPORTSCIENCE, Perspectives/Research Resources.
 Department of Physiology and School of Physical Education, University of Otago, 1999; Green, L. H. How to Write the Background/Introduction Section.
 Physics 499 Powerpoint slides.
 University of Illinois; Pyrczak, Fred.
 Writing Empirical Research Reports: A Basic Guide for Students of the Social and Behavioral Sciences .
 8th edition.
 Glendale, CA: Pyrczak Publishing, 2014; Stevens, Kathleen C. “Can We Improve Reading by Teaching Background Information?.”
 Journal of Reading 25 (January 1982): 326-329; Woodall, W. Gill.
 Writing the Background and Significance Section.
 Senior Research Scientist and Professor of Communication.
 Center on Alcoholism, Substance Abuse, and Addictions.
 University of New Mexico.